joelhawksley/identity/components/slides.md

 ^ It looks like our output is being escaped!

-^ While it might be tempting to use html_safe here, that would be the furthest thing from safe.
+^ While it might be tempting to use html_safe here, that's probably not a good idea.

 ^ But what if we reused the existing Rails rendering pipeline?